nikaaluu/neurothesis/README.md

 Please contact me if you would like to reuse or adapt any part of it! :D

 ## Acknowledgments
-I would like to thank Dr. Silvia Bolognin and Dr. Virginia Cora for their aid and guidance throughout the project, and Cenk Erdoğan for assistance with coding and technical support
+I would like to thank Dr. Silvia Bolognin and Dr. Virginia Cora for their aid and guidance throughout the project, and Cenk Erdoğan for assistance with coding and technical support.